doube-eagle/website/README.md

 # Double Eagle Ranch Website

-Intended to be a super simple, and likely temporary, solution for our website needs.
+Intended to be a super simple solution for our website needs.